umbraco/UmbracoDocs/13/umbraco-cms/reference/scheduling.md

 The Ignored notification is published when a background job's schedule is triggered, but the Umbraco runtime checks prevent it from running.

-This notification is there to support low-level debugging of background jobs to ascertain why they are / are not running.
+This notification is there to support low-level debugging of background jobs to ascertain why they are/aren't running.
 As the runtime checks include runtime state readiness, this event may be triggered during the install phase.
 Any notification handlers associated with this notification should **also** conduct their own checks before relying on Umbraco services, including database access.

 ### Executing / Executed / Failed